Subscribe to Snail Mail Sommelier

 The Fungus in the Backpack: A Quiet Arrest, a Toxic Threat, and the Strange Future of Biosecurity

-A Chinese researcher was caught smuggling toxic plant pathogens into a Michigan lab.
-What does this case reveal about global biosecurity, lab ethics, and the thin line between science and sabotage?
+A Chinese researcher was charged with smuggling plant pathogens into a Michigan lab.
+This article examines what the case reveals about biosecurity and research oversight.

 The Skin That Repairs Itself: How Robots Are Learning to Heal Without Us